Spectrum Designs Foundation

-Spectrum is prominently featured in the upcoming feature-length documentary from Mesh Omnimedia This Business of Autism.
-This documentary features prominent figures in the Autism community such as Temple Grandin, Michael S. Bernick, Senator Elaine Phillips and Nassau County DA, Madeline Singas.
+Spectrum Designs is prominently featured in the feature‑length documentary This Business of Autism, produced by Mesh Omnimedia.
+The documentary includes commentary from prominent figures in the autism and employment communities, including Temple Grandin, Michael S. Bernick, Elaine Phillips, and then–Nassau County District Attorney Madeline Singas.

-Spectrum was mentioned in a 2016 article in Forbes Magazine entitled "Where is Autism Employment headed in 2017?"
+Spectrum Designs was mentioned in a 2016 article in Forbes titled "Where Is Autism Employment Heading in 2017?"